rcushen/rcushen.github.io/_posts/2018-07-13-speed-dating-and-revealed-preferences.md

 Number of Fisher Scoring iterations: 3
 ```

 Immediately we see that several of the attribute variables have become *more* significant.
 Given that the model is otherwise identical, this would suggest that incorporating stated preferences has improved our model.
-Moreover, all estimated coefficients are of an expected sign: our results suggest that across the dimensions of attractiveness, intelligence, fun and ambition, falling short of someone's stated preferences does indeed reduce your chance of matching with them.
+Moreover, all estimated coefficients are of an expected sign: our results suggest that across the dimensions of Attractiveness, Intelligence, Fun and Ambition, falling short of someone's stated preferences does indeed reduce your chance of matching with them.

-Model accuracy has improved a fraction.
+Model accuracy has also improved a fraction.

 ```R
 > results <- predict(model, newdata = X_test)